kunalkumra/Url_Validator/README.md

 - HEAD requests first for efficiency, with intelligent fallback to GET on 405/501 errors
 - No response body reads unless absolutely necessary - uses Content-Length headers

-**HTML Report Scalability:**
-- Optimized for typical bug bounty use cases: 1k-20k URLs
-- Client-side filtering uses separate counters for fast status updates
-- Filter status indicators remain visible and accurate regardless of dataset size
-- For datasets approaching 100k URLs, consider that all results are rendered in the HTML (most hidden by default).
-While functional, browser performance may degrade with extremely large datasets.
-For true 100k+ scale, consider processing results in batches or implementing virtualization

 ## Testing

 Run with sample URLs: